reactive-python/reactpy-django/README.md

 ## `example_app/urls.py`

-Include your replate in the list of urlpatterns
+Include your template in the list of urlpatterns

 ```python
 from django.urls import path